gershnik/wsdd-native/README.md

 sudo rc-service wsddn reload
 ```

-Configuration file will be at `/etc/wsddn.conf`.
+The configuration file will be at `/etc/wsddn.conf`.
 Comments inside indicate available options and their meaning.
-If you installed documentation you can also use `man wsddn` to learn about configuration
+If you installed documentation, you can also use `man wsddn` to learn about configuration
-or see an online version [here][manpage] or [here](doc/wsddn.8.adoc)
+or see an online version [here][manpage] or [here](doc/wsddn.8.adoc).

-Log file is located at `/var/log/wsddn.log`.
+The log file is located at `/var/log/wsddn.log`.
 Log file rotation is configured via `logrotate`.
-To modify rotation settings edit `/etc/logrotate.d/wsddn`
+To modify rotation settings, edit `/etc/logrotate.d/wsddn`.

 </details>